American bison hunting: James "Scotty" Philip

 The famous herd of James "Scotty" Philip in South Dakota was one of the earliest reintroductions of bison to North America.
 In 1899, Philip purchased a small herd (five of them, including the female) from Dug Carlin, Pete Dupree's brother-in-law, whose son Fred had roped five calves in the Last Big Buffalo Hunt on the Grand River in 1881 and taken them back home to the ranch on the Cheyenne River.
 Scotty's goal was to preserve the animal from extinction.
 At the time of his death in 1911 at 53, Philip had grown the herd to an estimated 1,000 to 1,200 head of bison.
 A variety of privately owned herds had also been established, starting from this population.

 Michel Pablo & Charles Allard

-In 1873, Samuel Walking Coyote, member of the Pend d'orville tribe, herded seven orphan calves along the Flathead Reservation west of the Rocky Mountain divide.
+In 1873, Samuel Walking Coyote, a member of the Pend d'orville tribe, herded seven orphan calves along the Flathead Reservation west of the Rocky Mountain divide.
 In 1899, he sold 13 of these bison to ranchers Charles Allard and Michel Pablo for $2,000 in gold.
 Michel Pablo and Charles Allard spent more than 20 years assembling one of the largest collections of purebred bison on the continent (by the time of Allard's death in 1896, the herd numbered 300).
 In 1907, after U.S. authorities declined to buy the herd, Pablo struck a deal with the Canadian government and shipped most of his bison northward to the newly created Elk Island National Park.